-Percentage change is not meaningful.
+\ Percentage change is not meaningful.

-(a) Includes our share, based on our ownership percentage, of the earnings of all unconsolidated affiliates which include our 40% ownership of Discovery.
+(a) For entities not wholly-owned by us, includes our share, based on our ownership percentage, of the earnings of all unconsolidated affiliates which include our 40% ownership of Discovery.
 Earnings for Discovery include the amortization of the net difference between the carrying amount of our investment and the underlying equity of the entity.